Private Music Lessons

 Help Us Make A Difference

-When you give to University Settlement, you make it possible for young students, like Lily, to pursue their artistic talents at the Music & Arts School.
+When you give to University Settlement, you make it possible for students, like Audrey, to pursue their artistic talents at the Music & Arts School.

 Make a donation.
 Make a difference.